 How to Apply: Write an essay of 1,000 words or less detailing why you are passionate about science, technology, engineering, or math, and how your pursuit of these fields will help preserve biodiversity, improve the health of our planet, or alleviate human suffering.

-Eligibility: Open to persons who identify as female and are graduate or undergraduate students enrolling or continuing in STEM fields of study at accredited universities
+Eligibility: Open to graduate or undergraduate students enrolling or continuing in STEM fields of study at accredited colleges or universities

 Amount: $1,000